-How to Find Organic Raw Milk and Dairy
+How to Find a Raw Milk and Dairy

 In some states, organic raw milk and organic raw dairy products can be purchased at the store; however, in most locations selling organic raw milk directly to the public is illegal which forces health-minded consumers and farmers to circumnavigate the laws through cow share programs.
 Cow share programs allow consumers to purchase a share in the farmer’s herd of dairy cows.
 Then, as a partial owner in the herd, the consumer is entitled to a share of whatever that herd produces: namely, organic raw milk.
 After all, the state can’t come after you for drinking milk from your own cow.
 You can find organic raw milk suppliers at your local farmers market, through the raw milk association in your state and by visiting the Campaign for Real Milk.